CoCoNet: A Collaborative Convolutional Network: Abstract

 \section{Abstract}

-We present an end-to-end CNN architecture for fine-grained visual recognition called Collaborative Convolutional Network (CoCoNet).
-The network uses a collaborative filter after the convolutional layers to represent an image as an optimal weighted collaboration of features learned from training samples as a whole rather than one at a time.
-This gives CoCoNet more power to encode the fine-grained nature of the data with limited samples in an end-to-end fashion.
-We perform a detailed study of the performance with 1-stage and 2-stage transfer learning and different configurations with benchmark architectures like AlexNet and VggNet.
-The ablation study shows that the proposed method outperforms its constituent parts considerably and consistently.
-CoCoNet also outperforms the baseline popular deep learning based fine-grained recognition method, namely Bilinear-CNN (BCNN) with statistical significance.
-Experiments have been performed on the fine-grained species recognition problem, but the method is general enough to be applied to other similar tasks.
-Lastly, we also introduce a new public dataset for fine-grained species recognition, that of Indian endemic birds and have reported initial results on it.
-The training metadata and new dataset are available through the corresponding author.
+We present an end-to-end deep network for fine-grained visual categorization called Collaborative Convolutional Network (CoCoNet).
+The network uses a collaborative layer after the convolutional layers to represent an image as an optimal weighted collaboration of features learned from training samples as a whole rather than one at a time.
+This gives CoCoNet more power to encode the fine-grained nature of the data with limited samples.
+We perform a detailed study of the performance with 1-stage and 2-stage transfer learning.
+The ablation study shows that the proposed method outperforms its constituent parts consistently.
+CoCoNet also outperforms few state-of-the-art competing methods.
+Experiments have been performed on the fine-grained bird species classification problem as a representative example, but the method may be applied to other similar tasks.
+We also introduce a new public dataset for fine-grained species recognition, that of Indian endemic birds and have reported initial results on it.